daniel-j-pease/jwt-bcrypt-demo/README.md

 # jwt-bcrypt-demo

+####IMPORTANT!
+STORING THE TOKEN IN STATE IS NOT A GREAT IDEA.
+USE LOCAL STORAGE INSTEAD.

 the master branch contains only the skeleton. for solutions, see the branches. in particular refer to 'round2', as it contains many features that 'solution' does not.

 once it's forked/cloned: